ziggamr/tic-tac-toe-cpp-ai/README.md

 5x5 Board with 60px cells, neatly centered on a 1920x1080 window.

 Two Game Modes:

 👤 Player vs Player (PvP) with custom name input inside the graphics window.
 🤖 Player vs AI (PvAI) featuring a basic computer opponent.

-Game Record System: logs the winner of each round in a text file.
 Retro BGI Graphics for a classic look and feel.

 🚀 How to Run

 **Put all files in same folder.**
 **MAKE SURE TO CREATE IT AS A PROJECT IN DEV-C++.**
 Install Dev-C++ 5.11 (32-bit compiler) or any compiler that supports graphics.h (WinBGI).